Reggae on the River

-Reggae on the River was an annual reggae festival active from 1983 until 2019 in Humboldt County, California.
+Reggae on the River is an annual reggae festival active from 1984 until present day, with a hiatus from 2020 through 2023 in Humboldt County, California.
 It was frequently held on the last weekend in July or on the first weekend in August.
 It is back on August 1-3 2025.

 History

 Reggae on the River began in 1984 as a benefit for the Mateel Community Center, a nonprofit for southern Humboldt County, after an arsonist burnt down the community hall in Garberville.
 The board members at the time were Nancy Shelby and Carol Bruno who worked with Jack Arthur in organizing the festival to raise money for a new hall.
 It was held at French's Camp (a property located on a bend in the South Fork Eel River owned by the Arthur family near Piercy, California) every year until 2006 when financial issues forced the festival to be relocated for the next two years.

 In 2003, the annual festival celebrated its 20th year.
 A DVD featuring performances from the anniversary was released.
 It includes performances by Culture, Toots & the Maytals, Third World, Beres Hammond, Israel Vibration, Anthony B., and the Marley brothers.